PhaserEditor2D/PhaserEditor/docs/first-steps.rst

 -----------------

 Phaser Editor is a commercial product.
 You can try it by a period of 15 days, but after this, you should purchase a license key and activate the editor.
-To activate the editor click on ``Help → Unlock Phaser Editor``, it shows an activation dialog, write the purchased license key there and click on the **Activate** button.
+To activate the editor, click on ``Help → Unlock Phaser Editor``, it shows an activation dialog, write the purchased license key there and click on the **Activate** button.

 Create a project
 ----------------